-Ankle fusion has been the standard of care for such conditions.
-But as the technology of ankle replacement improves, more and more people are choosing that option.
+Ankle fusion has been the standard of care for ankle arthritis, but improved technology has increased the usage of ankle replacement surgery.
 Some people are good candidates for fusion and others for ankle replacement.
 Many may have the option for either.

 Both surgeries may be done on an inpatient or outpatient basis.
 Recovery from an ankle replacement is generally quicker than from ankle fusion.

 Potential patients for ankle fusion or ankle replacement first need to decide whether their pain is a big enough problem for them to warrant going through the potential risk from the surgery and the recovery process.
 They should thoroughly discuss the pros and cons of each procedure with their orthopedic surgeon.

 In ankle fusion surgery, an orthopedic surgeon fuses the leg bone to the anklebone using an external or internal fixation procedure:

 - External fixation involves surgical pins joining the leg and anklebones with an external rod and pins holding the bones in place until they fuse together.

 - Internal fixation generally involves removing the cartilage at the ankle joint and compressing the ankle and leg bones together with plates and screws to fuse them.